populationgenomics/cpg-infrastructure/stack/README.md

 ## Updating all stacks

-After any configuration change, you should apply the changes across all datasets, e.g. using [`update_all_stacks.sh`](update_all_stacks.sh).
+After any configuration change, you should apply the changes across all datasets, e.g. using [`update_all_stacks.py`](update_all_stacks.py) (which requires Python >= 3.9).
 However, make sure that any changes will also be reflected in the `main` branch, as when the state in the repository differs from what's deployed in production, debugging becomes extremely difficult.